pebble-dev/pebble-dev.github.io/howto.md

 ### I want to add an original Pebble or Pebble Steel, but the firmware upgrade step displays "Migration Failed"

 The update screen also shows *Could not find any migration firmware to install.* To resolve this, you need a device with a Pebble app that has *not* been switched to Rebble.
-You can use another device, or remove Rebble from the Pebble app by visiting `pebble://custom-boot-config/default` from the browser, or you can remove the Pebble app from your phone and reinstall it.
+You can use another device, or remove Rebble from the Pebble app by visiting [auth.rebble.io/account](https://auth.rebble.io/account/) from the browser and clicking the `De-Rebble-ify` link on the bottom of the page (it might take a few tries, or try a different browser if it doesn't work).
+Or, alternatively, you can remove the Pebble app from your phone and reinstall it.
 When you pair the watch again, it should now complete the firmware upgrade.
 After that, you can start using Rebble Web Services again, by following part 2 above.

 ## General hints